Description

 INSTALLING THE ARRANGER FONTS

-It’s easy to install The Arranger fonts since they come with 3 installers, 1 for macOS and 2 for Windows.
+It is easy to install The Arranger fonts.
+The package includes 3 installers: 1 for macOS and 2 for Windows.

 Note for macOS users:

 During installation, you may encounter a popup stating, “…pkg can’t be opened because Apple cannot verify it for malicious software.”
-To bypass this message, right-click or control-click on the *.pkg file and select “Open” from the context menu.
-You’ll be presented with a similar message, but this time, you’ll have the option to ignore the warning by clicking the “Open” button.
-If the message persists, proceed to System Settings > Privacy and Security > Security.
-Here, you’ll find an “Open anyway” option for the pkg installer displayed.
+To bypass this message, right-click or Control-click the *.pkg file and select “Open” from the context menu.
+You will see a similar message, but this time you will have the option to ignore the warning by clicking the “Open” button.
+If the message persists, go to System Settings > Privacy & Security > Security, where you will find an “Open anyway” option for the pkg installer.

 APPLYING THE ARRANGER FONTS IN DORICO™ PRO

-When running Dorico, it will find the new metadata file and will make an entry for the font in its list of available music fonts.
-However, to use The Arranger font:
+When Dorico starts, it will detect the new metadata file and add The Arranger to the list of available music fonts.
+To use The Arranger or The Arranger Lighter:

-- Go to Engrave mode (Ctrl+3 or Cmd+3), click on the Engrave > Music Font menu option,
+- Go to Engrave mode (Ctrl+3 on Windows or Cmd+3 on macOS), then choose Engrave > Music Font.

-- You can optionally check or uncheck the box to use the recommended engraving options; click “OK”, and you’ll notice that your score project is taking effect of the changes with the newly selected The Arranger or The Arranger Light font.
+- Optionally, check or uncheck the box to use the recommended engraving options, then click OK.
+Your score will update with the newly selected The Arranger or The Arranger Lighter font.

 Changing the Music Font in Finale v27

-Go to Document > Set Default Music Font… select The Arranger or The Arranger Light font and click OK.
+Go to Document > Set Default Music Font…, select The Arranger or The Arranger Lighter, and click OK.

-IMPORTANT NOTE: Stems connections can be misaligned after converting the default music font to a SMuFL-based font, for more info on how to fix this issue click here.
+Important note: Stem connections may be misaligned after converting the default music font to a SMuFL-based font.
+For more information on how to fix this issue, click here.

 BopMusic Fonts Set for Sibelius